agodemar/FlightMechanics4Pilots/docs/_mypages/0001c_anatomy-conventional-aircraft.md

 {% include image.html
   url="/assets/img/aerosurface_command_line.png"
   width="70%"
-  description="Flight controls of a militaryb trainer jet."
+  description="Flight controls of a military trainer jet."
   %}

+Aircraft with a conventional architectural configuration are often called 'three-axis airplanes' because the pilot is able to control the vehicle *attitude change* and the *rotational equilibrium* about the three body axes.
+These are called: *roll* axis $x_\mathrm{B}$, *pitch* axis $y_\mathrm{B}$, and *yaw* axis $z_\mathrm{B}$.
+The control actions are actuated by means of, respectively, the *ailerons*, the *elevator*, and the *rudder*.

+Positive signs of aerosurface deflections (according to the European convention) are shown in the next figure.

 {% include image.html
   url="/assets/img/ac_aerosurface_deflections.png"
   width="100%"
-  description="Positive deflection angles of conventional aircraft control surfaces."
+  description="Positive deflection angles of conventional aircraft control surfaces.
+Hinge lines and aerodynamic moments resulting by aerosurface rotations."
   %}